- TAX INFO

 Checklist for Using Form 1040EZ

-You can use Form 1040EZ if all the items in this checklist apply.
+You can use Form 1040EZ if all the items in the following checklist apply.

 You do not claim any dependents.